PolaricServer/docs/docs/restapi2.rst

 Source TrackLogApi.java

 Trackers (Arctic Tracker) may upload track-logs with trails of position-updates.
-This is an IoT device, and will require device authentication and authorisation: The ``arctic`` service.
+This is an IoT device, and will require device authentication and authorisation: The ``arctic`` service is used on aprs.no.

 +----------------------------+-------+-+------------------------------------------------------+
 | `/arctic/trklog`           | POST  |D| Post a list of position updates to the system        |
 +----------------------------+-------+-+------------------------------------------------------+

+.. http:post:: /arctic/trklog

+   Upload a track-log.
+The uploaded log may be part of a trail to limit the message size and the method can be called multiple times.

+   :status 200: Ok
+   :status 401: Authentication required.
+   :status 400: Invalid message body
+   :status 500: If something went wrong with the database SQL query or other errors.

+   :<json string call: Callsign for whom the trail is for :<json LogItem[] pos: Array of log items (timestamp and position [lat, long])